Welcome to the New York Headache Center

 We try to provide urgent care to people in severe pain who would otherwise have to go to an emergency room.
 Emergency room is not a good place for someone with a severe migraine.
 ERs are noisy, have bright lights, long waiting times, and doctors often give narcotics, Tylenol, and other ineffective drugs.
 If you are considering going to an ER, try calling us and we will try to see you.
 We can administer a nerve block or give you intramuscular injection of sumatriptan or an intravenous medication, such as magnesium, ketorolac (Toradol), metoclopramide (Reglan), dihydroergotamine (DHE-45), dexamethasone (Decadron), and other.
 However, we do not stock or give any opioid (narcotic) drugs.
 If necessary, it is easy to reach us after hours – our cell phones are listed on the answering machine.
 However, in true emergency we urge you to go to the nearest emergency room.

-I treat children from the age of 8 and older, while my colleagues at the Center take care of kids from the age of 13.
 Our providers accept many insurance plans to make our services as accessible as possible.
 To protect and better serve our patients we have been utilizing e-prescriptions and electronic medical records for the past eight years.

 Our staff consists of headache doctors and nurse practitioners and it is among the best in the field.
 We utilize medications, nutritional supplements, nerve blocks, Botox, acupuncture, and other treatments.